 Reviews can be swiped by, horizontally.
 The user can enter either read them briefly or click to enter a more detailed review section.

 Once this feature is enabled, only the relevant folds of the accordion menu will open.
-Questions that demand no necessary attention will remain hidden, and inside the collapse panel, the user will find them prepopulated.
+Questions that demand no necessary attention will remain hidden and will remain there as long as the user ID does not change.

-The user receives a success message regarding the next steps and is invited to complete the task of updating their profile.
+I chose to use a stepper is added to indicate progress.
+Once the final step is completed, the user receives a success message and a clarification regarding the next steps.
+S/he is invited to complete the task of updating their profile.